sambandhabhattarai/Smart-Complaint-Management-System/README.md

 4. Run the Application

-Then, open a browser and go to:
+Then, open a browser and you can see the application.